Home Warranty Contractor Networks: How They Work & What to Expect

 • Network removal for contractors with consistent poor ratings

-When comparing providers, always check whether they include a workmanship guarantee — it's one of the most important consumer protections available.
+When comparing providers, always check whether they include a workmanship guarantee.
+It's one of the most important consumer protections available, since longer guarantees mean you can get rework done at no extra service fee if a repair fails.
 Check the best home warranty companies of 2026 for a full breakdown of which providers offer the strongest contractor accountability.

 Compare Home Warranty Options in Ohio